Dan-McElroy/Basket-API/README.md

 Methods can use request body, route parameters and query string for parameters, in that priority (i.e. if you have request body and URL, request body will be used.

+Considered using an IBasketItem interface, but BasketItem contains the bare minimum data and functionality, and can be easily subclassed for more detailed basket items.

 ## Assumptions

 Strings for Item IDs.